SabrinaPau/01_Getting-started/1_Customizing_Terminal.md

 ```sh
   $ vim ~/.zshrc
 ```
 The vim editor will open and you can append the following lines at the end of the file.
 (Make sure that only the first line will start with an `#`.
+With a `#`, you comment out the following sentence in the same line.
 The other lines have to start directly with `source`.)

 ```sh
 # additional zsh plugins